Dominican Republic immigration to Puerto Rico

 Dominican immigration to Puerto Rico dates back to the beginning of European colonization of the Americas.
 Immigrants have moved from the territory of the Dominican Republic to its eastern neighbor, Puerto Rico, for centuries.
 Dominican immigrants have come from various segments of Dominican society, with varying levels of contribution at different times.

 In recent years, the rate of Dominican immigration has declined due to the unemployment and economic crisis in Puerto Rico, and there's been increasing immigration in the opposite direction, from Puerto Rico to the Dominican Republic, consisting of both Dominicans returning from Puerto Rico as well as ethnic Puerto Ricans settling in the Dominican Republic.
-Haitian nationals now make the majority of persons trying to reach the commonwealth nation from the island of Hispaniola, usually with the aid of Dominican smugglers.
+Haitian nationals now make the majority of persons trying to reach the U.S. commonwealth from the island of Hispaniola, usually with the aid of Dominican smugglers.

 1795 to 1961

 Many residents of Colonial Santo Domingo, now the Dominican Republic, left for Puerto Rico because of the cession of Santo Domingo to France in 1795, the Haitian invasions from 1801 to 1803, and the occupation from 1822 to 1844.
 Immigration continued over the next 86 years although at a comparatively low rate.

 The dictatorship of Rafael Trujillo from 1930 to 1961 greatly constrained foreign travel by Dominicans.
 In 1960, there were 1,812 Dominicans in Puerto Rico, some of whom were "returning" descendants of Puerto Ricans who had themselves migrated to the Dominican Republic.

 Historically, there has been very high migration between Puerto Rico and the Dominican Republic, not only during the Taino era, but also during the Spanish colonial era up until modern times.
 It was very, very common, due to similar cultures, for newcomers to intermarry and assimilate easily into the local culture.
 It is estimated that significant portions of both islands have some distant ancestry from the other island due to the constant flow between both islands especially in the 18th to mid 20th centuries.